myiqis9/FrogNinja/README.md

 ## Features
 Game mechanics:
 - 2D sprite animations.
 - Mask Dude can jump, take damage, wall slide and wall jump.
-The enemies roam at various speeds on the platforms.
+The enemies roam at various speeds on the platforms There are two playable levels.
 - High score is saved at the end of each level.
 Aim for the highest score you can!

 ### Gameplay videos: